 - Right to correct or request deletion:You may ask us to correct, delete or remove your personal data.

 - Right to object to or restrict processing: You may object to the processing of your personal data and, where you consented to processing, you may withdraw your consent.
 You may also ask us to restrict or ‘block’ the processing of your personal data in certain circumstances, such as where you contest its accuracy or object to us processing it.
 If you exercise your rights, we will respect your decision in accordance with our legal obligations.

 - Right to data portability: You have the right to obtain your personal data from us that you consented to give us or that was provided to us as necessary in connection with our contract with you, and if the processing is carried out by automated means.

-- Right to lodge a complaint with the data processing authority: If you have a concern about our privacy practices, including the way we handled your personal data, you can report it to the UK Information Commissioner’s Office (“ICO”).
-You can find details about how to do this at https://ico.org.uk/concerns
+- Right to lodge a complaint with the data processing authority: If you have a concern about our privacy practices, including the way we handled your personal data, you can report it to the UK Information Commissioner’s Office (“ICO”) or Switzerland Federal Data Protection and Information Commissioner.

 You may exercise your rights under Data Protection Laws by contacting us as indicated under the “How to Contact Us” section below.